HMarzban/jquery-plugin-previewer/README.md

 previewer.js
 =============

 Simple Jquery Module Plugin for preview link in your page.
-This Jquery plugin required for <a href="https://fanavard.com/" title="Fanavard">Fanavard</a> competition  UI Develop.
+This Jquery plugin required for <a href="https://fanavard.com/" title="Fanavard">Fanavard</a> Contest UI Develop.

 <a href="https://github.com/HosseinMarzban/jquery-plugin-previewer/tree/master/demo" title="Demo previewer.js">DEMO</a>